Chicken Broth Recipe

 Health Benefits

-An easy/simple chicken broth recipe is not only delicious your baby’s taste buds, but is also loaded with numerous health benefits.
+An easy chicken broth recipe, which you can prepare at home, is not only delicious for your baby’s taste buds, but is also loaded with numerous health benefits.

 • Being light on the stomach, it aids digestion.

-• It improves immunity, which in turn shields the child against cold and cough.
-If given during a baby’s recovery after a bout of fever, cold and cough, it expedites the recovery.
+• It improves immunity, shielding the child against colds and coughs.
+If given during a baby’s recovery after a bout of fever, cold and cough, it expedites the recovery (1).

-• Giving chicken broth produces more collagen which in turn will result improve your baby’s skin, hair and nails.
+• Giving chicken broth produces more collagen, which will improve your baby’s skin, hair and nails (3).

-• Giving chicken broth to your baby more often will guard the little one against respiratory problems due to the presence of amino acid cysteine.
-It is also a great and easy home remedy to recover from respiratory infections.
+• Giving chicken broth to your baby more often will guard the little one against respiratory problems due to the presence of the amino acid cysteine.
+It is also a great and easy home remedy to recover from respiratory infections (2).

-• The presence of amino acid glycine in chicken broth helps in reducing inflammation, thereby resulting in better digestion and immunity in children.
-It also flushes out the body’s toxins.
+• The amino acid glycine in chicken broth helps reduce inflammation, resulting in better digestion and immunity in children.
+It also flushes out the body’s toxins (4).

-• Chicken broth contains magnesium which keeps your baby away from anxiety, stress, and sleep disorders.
+• Chicken broth contains magnesium, keeping your baby from anxiety, stress, and sleep disorders.

 Buying Guide